-The Full-Time, Practical Nursing Program is a one (1) year adult education program approved by the Pennsylvania Department of Education and the Pennsylvania State Board of Nursing.
-Theory and clinical experiences are interfaced to prepare students for tile state licensure examination and a career in the healthcare field.
-For more information regarding this program. visit www.cpi.edu.
+The Full-Time, Practical Nursing Program is a one (1) year education program approved by the Pennsylvania Department of Education and the Pennsylvania State Board of Nursing.
+Theory and clinical experiences are interfaced to prepare students for the state licensure examination and a career in the healthcare field.